dpays/esteem8app.github.io/projects/Improve animations/README.md

 [Very low priority]

+Concern interaction that make application giving more efficiently informations and user transmitting intentions to the application.

 ## Strategy
 * [ ] Look for animations inspirations
 * [ ] Implement animations that do not decrease performances